 I've been traveling to Venice for more than 30 years.
-On my most recent trip to film two television shows and research my guidebook, the city felt different.
+On a recent trip to film two television shows and research my guidebook, the city felt different.
 While still one of Europe's most romantic and distinctive destinations, globalization and modern life are changing Venice — for better or worse.

 Though tough for local businesses, this can be a good thing for travelers willing to hunker down in Venice for a few days.
 While midday crowds fill the streets and blockbuster sights, mornings and evenings are serene.
 Getting up for a 7 a.m. film shoot, I was struck by how St. Mark's Square was an entirely different experience without the mobs.

-At Caffè Florian, the most venerable café on St. Mark's Square, the manager lamented how, in the last decade, the café's elegance has been trampled with poorly dressed tourists (not unlike me, I must admit).
+At Caffè Florian, the most venerable café on St. Mark's Square, the manager lamented how, in the last decade, the café's elegance has been trampled with poorly dressed tourists (which describes me fairly well, I must admit).
 Still, I love this place, with its smoke-stained mirrors, white-tuxedoed waiters, and finicky piano and string quartet, which somehow gets called an "orchestra."
 While you can enjoy a romantic drink here with live music and all the tourists, a quiet cup of coffee in the morning, surrounded by the patina of faded elegance, is also a treat.
 In so many ways, when you get up early and stay out late, you enjoy a different, and it seems more real, Venice.

-In this new, more-diverse Venice, sometimes it seems that restaurants and market stalls are run by as many Sri Lankans and Chinese as Italians.
-If you see a wedding party posing in front of a famous sight, it's most likely a big shot from Eastern Europe or China.
-And odds are that the strolling accordionist sussing out tips at your dinner table is Romanian, not Venetian.
+In this new, more diverse Venice, sometimes it seems that restaurants and market stalls are run by as many Sri Lankans and Chinese as Italians.
+If you see a wedding party posing in front of a famous sight, it's most likely the family of a big shot from Russia or China.
+Odds are that the strolling accordionist trolling for tips at your dinner table is Romanian.

 Venice's resident population continues to drop, thanks in part to the challenges of raising a family here.
 Imagine living in a small, expensive apartment that occasionally floods or pushing a stroller over arched bridges while carrying groceries.
-An electric reader board in a pharmacy window ticks down with each person who moves out or dies.
-On my first day it read 58,759.
+One pharmacy here hosts an electric reader board in its window that ticks down with each Venetian who moves away or dies.
+On my first day of this visit it read 58,759.
 The next day it was 58,756.

 In many ways, Venice seems built for romantics.
 But romance isn't what it used to be either.
 It seems there aren't even lovers on gondolas anymore.
-Everyone is too busy reading their iPhones or looking into their digital cameras.
-Desperate to capture someone kissing on a gondola for our TV show, I walked briskly along a canal to get ahead of what I thought was a potentially romantic couple.
+Everyone is too busy reading their phones or looking into their cameras.
+Desperate to capture for our TV show someone kissing on a gondola, I walked briskly along a canal to get ahead of what I thought was a potentially romantic couple.
 I got their attention and acted out a charade of kissing.
 The man pointed to the woman and mouthed with silent yet exaggerated motions, "She's my daughter."

-Despite all the changes, Venice still awes me with its ethereal beauty and lovely views — which can hit you from any direction (that's why I recommend that you always look both ways when you pass over a Venetian bridge).
-In fact, if you pause anywhere in Venice and simply observe, from that single viewpoint you find the unique wonder of this forever unique city on the lagoon.
+Despite all the changes, Venice still awes me with its ethereal beauty and lovely views — which can hit you from any direction (literally — always look both ways after crossing over a Venetian bridge).
+If you pause anywhere in Venice and simply observe, you'll witness the one-of-a-kind wonder of this forever-unique city on the lagoon.